-The report provides an overview of the recent announced Care Inspection report on Midlothian Council Care at Home service.
+The purpose of the report was to provide an overview of the recently announced Care Inspection report on Midlothian Council Care at Home Service.

 Midlothian Council Care at Home service had been inspected in November 2020 over a period of two weeks by the Care Inspectorate.
 The recent report was published in December 2020 and had been distributed to all Elected Members of the Cabinet for their information.
 The inspection covered three key areas of the National Health and Social Care Standards attributed to care at home services.
 These included